metabrainz/picard-docs/workflows/workflow_album.rst

 **2. Cluster and lookup the files**

-   Select the files in the left-hand pane and combine them into an album cluster using the :menuselection:`Tools --> Cluster"` command.
-Select the cluster in the left-hand pane and initiate the lookup using the :menuselection:`Tools --> Lookup"` command.
+   Select the files in the left-hand pane and combine them into an album cluster using the :menuselection:`"Tools --> Cluster"` command.
+Select the cluster in the left-hand pane and initiate the lookup using the :menuselection:`"Tools --> Lookup"` command.
 See the :doc:`../usage/retrieve_lookup` section for details.

 **3. Select the correct release**